openvinotoolkit/openvino/docs/install_guides/installing-openvino-brew.md

    Importantly, Homebrew always distributes the most recent package.
 You cannot use it to install previous versions of OpenVINO.

-   The current Homebrew package provides inference support for CPU and GPU for Linux, but CPU only for macOS.
+   The current Homebrew package provides inference support for CPU (under macOS x86_64, macOS arm64, Linux x86_64), as well as GPU (under Linux x86_64 only).